 For more information please see the ANKAAA Arts Workers at the Grimwade Centre web page.

 Yolngu Artists and the Yirrkala Art Centre host Melbourne students in a field-based conservation subject.
 The program continues the history of Yolngu knowledge transmission through Academic partnerships, and builds upon Melbourne Universities commitment to the community of Yirrkala.
-Our aim is to connect Australia's leading Aboriginal Art centre, and future leaders from Melbourne’s postgraduate program.
+Our aim is to connect Australia's leading Aboriginal Art centre, and future leaders from Melbourne’s graduate program.
 The program is focused on the people, practices, and materials of Arnhem Land, and framed by working on the Yirrkala museum collection.
 The curriculum is informed by both the needs of the Yirrkala art workers and the Melbourne students.